prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Piglatin Translator/README.md

 ### Workflow

-- Wrote rough draft algorithm
+1. Wrote rough draft algorithm
-- Created pull request for feedback
+2. Created pull request for feedback
-- Got feedback and implemented
+3. Got feedback and implemented
+4. Checked if translating properly
-- Tweaked algorithm to handle bigger test cases
+5. Tweaked algorithm to do pig latin correctly and handle big test cases

 ### Setup instructions
 1. Install Python 3 from PyCharm or other Python IDE